 The 2016 edition was dedicated to “Women in Europe and the World”.
-A number of high-profile actors from politics, law, finance and economics met in a series of discussions that brought together the worlds of politics and policy with those of academic research.
+A number of high-profile actors from politics, law, finance and economics met in a series of panels that brought together the worlds of politics and policy with those of academic research.
 Read more.

 The conference’s fifth edition discussed in particular on the following four main topics: the establishment of the Alcide De Gasperi Research Centre; Europe’s place in the world; a new Schuman Declaration for the 21st century; and the impact of surveillance in Europe.
 Read more.

-The 2014 conference saw Matteo Renzi return as prime minister to join discussions on the social and political model of Europe and the European Elections.
+The 2014 conference saw Matteo Renzi return as Prime Minister to join discussions on the social and political model of Europe and the European elections.
 The event also included a live televised debate between European Commission presidency candidates.
 Read more.

 The 2013 edition analysed the topics of “Institutions and Democratic Governance” and “Migration and Citizenship” through discussions coordinated by EUI academics and keynote speeches from Rosen Plevneliev, José Manuel Barroso and Mario Monti.
 Read more.